lbl-srg/obc/specification/source/useCases.rst

 Preconditions                HVAC system model connected to building model.

                              (Brent: What is the "system model"?
 What is the "building model"?
 Where do each of them reside?
 In what format is the data held?)
+                             (Phil: HVAC system model (components + connections, including sensors and actuators) connected to building model (envelope/fabric, internal gains and occupancy schedules.

+                             (Phil: we have a naming problem: we need a concise way of refering to the combination of the HVAC 'system' model, the 'building' model and the control sequence(s).)

                              Preconfigured control sequence, stored in the
                              OpenBuildingControls library.